 #1 – XLSX – Excel Extension XLSX

-The default excels format is XLSX, when you hit save as option excels by default recognises this extension.
+The default excels format is XLSX, when you hit save as option excels by default recognizes this extension.
 This is the replacement of the earlier extension called XLS.
 This is the most popular excel file extension for the non-macro file.

 #2 – XLSM -Excel Extension XLSM

-This excel file format is used for VBA Macro file.
+This excel file format is used for a VBA Macro file.
 If you are working with macro in excel you need to change the excel extension to enable the smooth flow of macro running.
 This is the default extension type for macro containing workbook.